carter-yagemann/IRC-Bot/README.md

 Example: `bot.recieveData();`

-searchData(search_string)
+searchData(search_string, case_sensitive)
 -------------------------
 Searches the last recieved data for the given string.
-This search is performed on the raw server message and is case sensitive.
+This search is performed on the raw server message and will be case sensitive if the second parameter is true or case insensitive if the second parameter is false.
 Returns true if the string is found.

-Example: `bot.searchData("Tell me a joke, bot.");`
+Example: `bot.searchData("Tell me a joke, bot.", false);`

 isConnected()
 -------------